 Though most features the Sonos platform offers transfer to the Symfonisk Table Lamp Speaker, native voice control doesn't.
-Neither the Table Lamp Speaker nor the Book Shelf Speaker feature built-in microphones so there is no Amazon Alexa or Google Assistant voice control on board, like the Sonos One or Sonos Beam.
+Neither the Table Lamp Speaker nor the Book Shelf Speaker feature built-in microphones so there is no Amazon Alexa or Google Assistant voice control on board, like there is on the Sonos One, Sonos Move or Sonos Beam.

 In terms of other features outside of the Sonos platform, the Symfonisk Table Lamp Speaker works with the Ikea Tradfri smart home system - meaning control is possible through Google Assistant, Amazon Alexa or Apple's HomeKit.